 Welcome from Mayor Dennis Sterritt:

-Situated at the confluence of the Skeena and Bulkley Rivers, nestled at the foot of Roche de Boule Mountain; the Village of Hazelton remains much like the original settlement, founded in 1866, the centre of navigation for our area.
+Situated at the confluence of the Skeena and Bulkley Rivers, nestled at the foot of Stigyooden (Roche de Boule Mountain), the Village of Hazelton was founded in 1866 as the centre of navigation for our area.
 First by ancient trails in all directions, by canoe, pack train, dog sled, and eventually paddle-wheelers from the Northwest Coast.

-The population remains a happy mixture of the original Gitxsan First Nations People and settlers that inhabiting both the Village of Hazelton and the Village of Gitanmaax, which the Village of Hazelton shares its service area.
+The population remains a happy mixture of the original Gitxsan First Nations People and settlers that inhabit both the Village of Hazelton and the Village of Gitanmaax, which the Village shares services with.

-In earlier days, Hazelton was home of at least twenty-two "firsts" for the area between Prince George and Prince Rupert.
-Amongst these services were the first bank, first hospital, first telegraph office, first newspaper and other needed services.
+In earlier days, Hazelton was the home of at least twenty-two "firsts" for the area between Prince George and Prince Rupert.
+Amongst these "first" were the first bank, first hospital, first telegraph office, and the newspaper.

 When you visit the Village of Hazelton you will be met by open friendliness and a warm welcome wherever you go.
-Every citizen is proud and happy to share our good fortune in living here and to warmly welcome those who come to enjoy.
-This community always extends an enthusiastic welcome to new-comers looking for opportunity and who are willing to add to the amazing environment of this beautiful and unique community.
+Every citizen is proud and happy to share our good fortune in living here and to warmly welcome those who come to visit.
+We are beginning a new chapter of revitilization and renewal and we welcome newcomers who are willing to add to the amazing environment of this beautiful and unique community.

 Mayor Dennis Sterritt